7 Best San Diego Hikes: Slot Canyons, Beach Trails, & More

 There is a rich history of the place and even has Stonewall Mine nearby.
 You definitely won’t feel as though you’re in San Diego.

-For history, details, and tips, check out this article!
+For history, details, and tips, check out the article I wrote titled Stonewall Peak

 6. Potato Chip Rock